-Guided Bone Regeneration
+Guided Bone Regeneration – Bloomington IL

-Typically, the bone graft material is human donor bone that is acellular and is cadaver-sourced.
+Typically, the bone graft material is a human donor bone that is acellular and is cadaver-sourced.
 Dr. Noraian only uses tissue products that follow the American Association of Tissue Banks (AATB) protocol for safety.
-With the material being acellular, there is no risk of rejection as the material acts like a scaffolding for the depositing of new bone.
-Overtime, the bone integrates with your bone, and a new periodontal ligament and connective tissue attachment is created which is called new attachment.
+With the material being acellular, there is no risk of rejection as the material acts like scaffolding for the depositing of new bone.
+Over time, the bone integrates with your bone, and a new periodontal ligament and connective tissue attachment is created which is called new attachment.

 The effectiveness of the procedure generally depends on your willingness to follow a strict postoperative diet and careful oral care.
 Dr. Noraian will help you determine if GBR is right for you.